Isaiah 53: Epistles

-Pseudepigraphal Sources (1st century CE and later)
+Pseudepigraphal sources (1st century CE and later)

 The first-century pseudepigraphal book 4 Ezra includes the line, "Behold, my people is led like a flock to the slaughter" (4 Ezra 15:9).
-This may be an allusion to Isaiah 53:7, where the singular servant is interpreted as "my people."
+This may be an allusion to Isaiah 53:7, where the servant is interpreted as "my people."
 However, it could refer instead to Psalm 44:22, which includes a plural subject.
-The 4 Ezra passage does not have any atonement overtones, and it is Israel's persecutors who are punished by God rather than Israel themselves (see LXX above).
+The 4 Ezra passage does not have any atonement overtones, and it is Israel's persecutors who are punished by God rather than Israel itself (see LXX above).

 Psalms of Solomon 16 includes a hymn attributed to Solomon that includes themes from Isaiah 53.
 Solomon confesses that he had sinned greatly, saying, "my soul was poured out to death" (Psa.
 Solomon 16:2) and was in danger of descending to Hades with "the sinner" (cf. Isaiah 53:12).
 Solomon then praises God that he saved him from this fate, saying that God "did not count me with the sinners for my destruction" (Psa.
 Solomon 16:5).
 This also has overtones of Isaiah 53:12.
 This application of Isaiah 53 to the sinning Solomon ignores the innocence of the servant.

-Sibylline Oracles 8.251-336 includes a hymn about Christ that weaves in the themes of Isaiah 53.
+Sibylline Oracles 8.251–336 includes a hymn about Christ that weaves in the themes of Isaiah 53.
 This Christian section of the oracle may have been added to an originally Jewish version in the second or third centuries.

 Wisdom of Solomon (1st century CE)

-The Wisdom of Solomon 2―5, and especially 2:12-24 and 5:1-8, are commonly cited as an early Jewish reworking of the themes of Isaiah 53.
+The Wisdom of Solomon 2–5, and especially 2:12–24 and 5:1–8, are commonly cited as an early Jewish reworking of the themes of Isaiah 53.
 The wicked and the righteous are presented as opponents, with the wicked conspiring to oppose and destroy the righteous.
 After the innocent righteous suffer, the wicked confess their sin and accept the righteousness of the one they rejected.